South Carolina Warrant Search – Outstanding & Active Warrants in SC – Us Warrants

 South Carolina arrest warrants are issued in conformance with the Fourth Amendment requirements of establishing probable cause and the state penal code.
 As such, the process of warrant issue starts when an affiant approaches the court with a declaration of offense.
 This affidavit informs the judiciary of the incident that has occurred, the reasons why the complainant has concluded that it is a crime, the name of the alleged offender and the description of the role that he played in the incident.

-In both scenarios, the court has enough information to issue an arrest warrant of its own accord without relying on a complainant, whether civilian or a law enforcement agent, to submit a petition for the judicial order.
+In both scenarios, the court has enough information to issue an arrest warrant of its own accord without relying on a complainant, whether a civilian or a law enforcement agent, to submit a petition for the judicial order.
 Bench warrants are to be treated like any other arrest order.
 However, they do have limited jurisdiction; this means that they expire over a period of time and can only be served within the county of issue or at the most within the state of SC.

 Finding arrest records and active warrants in South Carolina